mmwaikar/InsightfulQs4Programmers/Niche-Languages.md

 In contrast, although Microsoft is behind F#, it cares little for F#'s success and is happy catering to it's main customer base, which are happily using C#.
 A few reasons why F# didn't take off:

 - people don't want to invest time in learning a new language
-- even if you'll be able to use it in many areas, you'll still have to fall back to C# for tasks like UIs, and maybe database access (in case you want to use ORMs), because of which people talk about -FP-OO (front-end - core business logic - data layer) sandwich
+- even if you'll be able to use it in many areas, you'll still have to fall back to C# for tasks like UIs, and maybe database access (in case you want to use ORMs), because of which people talk about OO-FP-OO (front-end - core business logic - data layer) sandwich

 So the problem for an *average developer* is that there are few opportunities for them to get a job in any of these (or similar, niche) languages.
-Only the top few will get to use these languages as a part of their daily job, and the majority others will be regretting the fact that they are not able to land a job in these languages.
+Only the top few will get to use these languages as a part of their daily job, and the majority others will be regretting the fact that they are not able to land a job in these (much better than their famous counterparts) languages.

 ## So what's the solution?